cathiec/AltImpact/README.md

 ## What is *** ?

-Here are implementations of emptiness check of alternating data automata (ADA) with two different (semi) algorithms, IMPAC and Lazy Predicate Abstraction.
+Here are implementations of emptiness check of alternating data automata (ADA) with two different (semi) algorithms, IMPACT and Lazy Predicate Abstraction.

 ## How to use *** ?